-Medication is a proven way to both treat and prevent migraines.
-But medication is only part of the story.
+Medicine is a proven way to both treat and prevent migraines.
+But medicine is only part of the story.
 It's also important to take good care of yourself and understand how to cope with migraine pain when it strikes.

-The same lifestyle choices that promote overall good health can also reduce the frequency and severity of your migraines.
+The same lifestyle choices that promote overall good health also can reduce the number of migraines you have and lessen the migraine pain.

-Combining medication with behavioral measures and lifestyle can often be the most effective way to handle migraines.
+Combining medicine with behavioral measures and lifestyle can often be the most effective way to handle migraines.